ga-wdi-lessons/react-continued/readme.md

 Components should do one thing and do it well.
 One thing that's hard to adjust to in React coming from an OOP background is packing too much information into a component.

-Think back to the Post component from yesterday's class.
+> Think back to the Post component from yesterday's class.

 #### Independent

 Components should increase cohesion and reduce coupling.
-In other words, components should not rely on one another but they should compliment one another.
+Behavior in one component should not impact the behavior of another.
+In other words, components should not rely on one another.

+> But they should compliment one another, just like our Comment component did for Post in yesterday's class.

 #### Reusable

 Components should be written in a way that reduces the duplication of code.

+> We could have nested yesterday's Comment in a component other than Post.

 #### Small